mvlabat/muddle-run/README.md

 The workspace contains the following binary projects:

 - `mr_dekstop_client`
-  - works in UDP mode, can only connect to `mr_server` that is built with `use-udp` feature
 - `mr_web_client`
-  - works in WebRTC mode, can only connect to `mr_server` that is built with `use-webrtc` feature
 - `mr_server`
-  - can be built with either `use-udp`, or `use-webrtc` feature to serve different clients (unfortunately, it can't work with both)

 ### Running the desktop client and the server